 Design

-Overall, the iPhone 13 Pro has a similar design to its predecessor – iPhone 12 Pro.
-Therefore, the iPhone 13 Pro exudes a luxurious beauty thanks to the stainless steel frame, combined with the matte glass on the back.
+Overall, the iPhone 13 Pro has this pretty similar look to its predecessor, the iPhone 12 Pro .
+So yeah, the iPhone 13 Pro sort of gives off a luxurious beauty, thanks to the stainless steel frame, and also there is the matte glass on the back too.

-According to the specifications provided by Apple, the iPhone 13 Pro is 19 grams heavier and 0.25 mm thicker than the iPhone 12 Pro, but this difference is too small (if not ‘negligible’).
-The two biggest differences that can be seen are the larger, thicker camera clusters on the back and the slightly smaller notch in front of the screen.
+Based on the specs Apple published, the iPhone 13 Pro is 19 grams heavier and 0.25 mm thicker than the iPhone 12 Pro, but honestly that gap feels so tiny, like almost negligible.
+The two most noticeable differences are basically the bigger, and slightly more bulky camera clusters on the back, and then the notch up front, on the screen, that’s a bit smaller.

 In terms of grip, I like the 6.1-inch size of the iPhone 13 Pro.
 My hands are average for Asian men, but I can also reach almost all the commonly used areas on this iPhone 13 Pro screen.